We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With any skin care product, there’s a risk of irritation or an allergic reaction — even when a product is determined safe.

-If using squalane for the first time, don’t apply over a large area of your body.
-Test the oil on a patch of skin, like your inner arm, to ensure you aren’t allergic to it.
-Signs of an allergic reaction include itching, redness, and swelling.
+If you’re using squalane for the first time, don’t apply over a large area of your body.
+Test the oil on a patch of skin like your inner arm to ensure you aren’t allergic to it.
+Signs of an allergic reaction include: